wendlers/atom-microbit-micropython/README.md

     apm install

 Now, when you start your atom next time, you will be asked to also install the atom dependencies.

-atom
 __Note__: this package will ask to install `termination`, `console-panel` and `tool-bar` packages as dependencies.